smblott-github/text-aid-too/README.md

 Tip:

-- Prefer not to exit the editor until your done.
+- Prefer not to exit/close the editor until your done.
 Just write the file, and your changes will be updated in the corresponding element.
+- Paragraphs (separated by `\\n\\n`) are handled separately.
+So one paragraph can be HTML (is it is in the `contentEditable` input, which the next can be Markdown.

 ### Help Text